ShanchaiZ/ReadMeGenerator/README.md

 # Technologies used:

-• Javascript => for logic
+* Javascript => for logic
-• Node.js => to execute application without HTMLs or browser
+* Node.js => to execute application without HTMLs or browser
-• Inquirer => Command line Interface for node.js and is used to: asking questions, validating answers provide error feedback, parsing input, and managing hierarchical prompts.
+* Inquirer => Command line Interface for node.js and is used to:
+  - asking questions,
+  - validating answers
+  - provide error feedback,
+  - parsing input,
+  - and managing hierarchical prompts.

 # Lessons Learned:

+This project was my first:
+* application to a backend development process and use of command line interfaces
+* application of node.js and Inquirer to create a program
+* time using screen recording app to demo an application

 # Launch: